caijun/res4flu/README.md

     -   Chinese: 群体免疫
 -   **Herd immunity threshold, Eradication fraction**
     -   Symbol: *S*<sub>*h*</sub>
-    -   Definition: Under a compartmental framwork with homogenous mixing, the minimum fraction of susceptibles that must be immune (or vaccinated at birth (assuming 100% vaccine efficacy)) to reduce *R*<sub>*t*</sub> below 1 and eradicate infection; that is, by the removal of susceptible hosts.
+    -   Definition: Under a compartmental framwork with homogenous mixing, the minimum fraction of susceptibles that must be immune (or vaccinated at birth (assuming 100% vaccine efficacy)) to reduce *R*<sub>*t*</sub> below 1 and eradicate infection; that is, by the removal of susceptible hosts (Mishra et al., [2010](#ref-Mishra.etal-JournalofEpidemiologyandCommunityHealth-2010)).
-    -   Source: Mishra et al. ([2010](#ref-Mishra.etal-JournalofEpidemiologyandCommunityHealth-2010))
     -   Chinese: 群体免疫阈值
 -   **Epidemic**
     -   Definition: an increase in the frequency of occurrence of a disease in a population above its baseline or expected level in a given period.